encima/the-slack-stack/README.md

 - Designing and scaling your infrastructure
 - The functions of different Open Source Databases/Softwares:
   - PostgreSQL
-  - ElasticSearch
+  - OpenSearch
   - Redis
   - Kafka
   - M3/InfluxDB
 - Automating and simplifying deployment in a cloud agnostic way (using Aiven.io)

 #### Copyrights:
 - Image assets have been included for offline viewing.
 I do not own the rights to these images and original sources will be linked.
-Please open a PR if you would like the image removed
+Please open an issue if you would like the image removed
 - This is **not** the tech stack for Slack and has been created without their consent.
 No infringement is intended, this is merely to be used as an example.